 Now we consider a special case under the off-line scenario, in which the resource type is uniform.
-That is, each PM's resource capacity can be sliced into unit slots, and all of the VMs have the same resource demand of one slot.
+That is, each PM's resource capacity could be sliced into unit slots, and all of the VMs have the same resource demand of one slot.
 Each VM is placed into the one slot in the PM, thus there exists a unique correspondence with each VM and each PM's unit slot.
-Given this, we can transfer the VM placement into a minimal matching problem in the Graph Theory.
-We will use Fig. 2 to illustrate the mapping from VM placement to minimal matching.
+Given this, we could transfer the VM placement into a minimal matching problem in the Graph Theory.
+We would use Fig. 2 to illustrate the mapping from VM placement to minimal matching.

-In Fig. 2, each VM and PM unit pair is regarded as the vertices in the bi-partite graph, and the weighted edge connecting each VM and PM unit pair refers to the completion time of placing a VM in that unit of the PM.
+In Fig. 2, each VM and PM unit pair is regarded as the vertices in the bi-partite graph, and the weighted edge connecting each VM and PM unit pair refers to the completion time of placing VM in that unit of the PM.
 Thus, finding a minimal total completion time VM placement is equal to finding the minimal matching between VM and PM unit pairs in the weighted bi-partite graph.
 There is an optimal Kuhn-Munkras (KM) algorithm [5] to solve this problem, and we use an example to compare our proposed MBVMP algorithm with the optimal solution.

 We assume that each PM in the cloud system has the capacity of 6 VM slots, and we vary the number of PMs from 50 to 250.
 We set that the total resource demands of VMs are equal to the total capacity of PMs.
-In that case, given the N PMs, we have a set of N6 VMs to be placed into the cloud system.
-Since all of the VMs have the same resource demand of one slot, each VM should have a corresponding slot in the PM to be placed into.
-We also randomly generated the set of each element in completion time matrix $[t{ij}]$.
-From the comparison results in Fig. 3, we can see that the performance of our proposed algorithm is very approximate to the optimal solution.
-Given M incoming VMs and N PM hosts, the time complexity of the KM algorithm is $O(M^2N)$, which is equal to our off-line MBVMP algorithm.
+In that case, given the N PMs, we have a set of N \ 6 VMs to be placed into the cloud system.
+Since all of the VMs have the same resource demand of one slot, each VM should have a corresponding slot in the PM to place into.
+We also randomly generated the set of each element in completion time matrix $[t{ij}]$ .
+From the comparison results in Fig. 3, we could see that the performance of our proposed algorithm is very approximate to the optimal solution.
+Given M incoming VMs and N PM hosts, the time